SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformincrementalarrayImage"></a>
 # **transformincrementalarrayImage**
-> Base64NDArrayBody transformincrementalarrayImage(deploymentName, imageTransformName, singleImageRecord)
+> Base64NDArrayBody transformincrementalarrayImage(deploymentName, versionName, imageTransformName, singleImageRecord)

 Takes SingleImageRecord to transform and returns Base64NDArrayBody